 This subject might make you squirm, but it’s crucial to prepare for a future that might include health challenges, especially if you’re in your 70s.
 Otherwise, you might be forced to hastily move into a more supportive environment, which can be exceedingly stressful (not to mention money-losing if you need to accept a low-ball offer for your house).
 Another factor to consider: if you wait too long, changes in your health might prevent you from medically qualifying for independent living.

-So, even if you’re in tip-top shape today, it’s not too early to consider a Life Plan Community (LPC), where you can start out in an independent living apartment and smoothly transition to assisted living, memory care or skilled nursing care if–and only if–the need arises.
+So, even if you’re in tip-top shape today, it’s not too early to consider a Life Plan Community (also known as a CCRC), where you can start out in an independent living apartment and smoothly transition to assisted living, memory care or skilled nursing care if–and only if–the need arises.
 Furthermore, if your spouse has different healthcare needs you can still live together on the same campus, both receiving the right level of care.

-There are many other advantages to joining an LPC.
+There are many other advantages to joining a Life Plan Community.

 Save Time, Money, and Worry